Friday, September 12, 2025

 Stunning Brúarfoss

-We had nothing else planned after beating a hasty retreat from the swarming anthill of tourists at the waterfall.
-As we pulled away, the sun had really come out and provided us with perhaps the nicest afternoon of our trip.
-The thermometer reached 13C/54F, a veritable heatwave, at least for a few hours.
-The sunny drive to our-out-of-the-way rental cottage was a pleasant change of pace.
+We had nothing else planned after beating a hasty retreat from the swarming anthill of tourists at the waterfall, so we set off to cross to the east side of the Hvítá where our rental cottage was located.
+As we pulled away from the Brúarfoss parking lot, the sun had really come out and provided us with perhaps the nicest afternoon of our trip.
+As the thermometer reached 13C/54F, a veritable heatwave, we found the sunny drive to our out-of-the-way rental cottage a pleasant change of pace.

-The cottage at Jaðar Horse Farm was easy enough to find down a back road in the Tungufell area just south of the famed Gullfoss waterfall, on our docket for tomorrow.
+As we drove towards the Tungufell area just south of the famed Gullfoss waterfall, on our docket for tomorrow, the white buildings and red roofs of the Jaðar Horse Farm were beautiful and obvious.
 The gorgeous farm is tucked between two ridge lines through which the rambunctious Hvítá river rages.
-The cottage sits on a slope overlooking hectares of pasture as far as the eye can see.
+The farm's comfortable rental cottage sits on a slope overlooking hectares of pasture as far as the eye can see.
+We seemed a million miles from the tourist chaos on the west side of the river.

-We opened a bottle of wine and sat on the spacious deck, taking in the verdant vista laid out before us and taking advantage of the sunshine.
-Naturally, no sooner than we sat down, high clouds started moving in, obscuring the much loved sunshine and dropping the temperature.
+We opened a bottle of wine and sat on the spacious deck, taking in the verdant vista laid out before us while basking in the welcome sunshine.
+Naturally, no sooner than we sat down, high thin clouds insinuated themselves, starting to obscure the much loved sunshine and dropping the temperature to the point we went inside to warm up.
 The sky became grayer as the afternoon wore into the dinner hour, a harbinger of the rain that would start after dark and last until dawn.

 Pretty Sweet Home Driving Range